My last few minutes have been immersive and joyful (synonyms!). It began with this hurdy-gurdy video.

 I can only speak for myself, but all the charts, apps, and other attention hacks don’t help me.
 Instead they handcuff me to the stress-inducing norms of a commodified culture, where productivity and not character are the measure of a life.
 My son’s ADHD, by the way, didn’t impair his learning in any way once we took him out of school.
 In fact, it likely enhanced it.

 There are other issues associated with ADHD including recklessness and addiction, but I wonder how much of this is the result of schools and workplaces poorly designed for anyone but some mythical standard person.
 Those who fit in, who are able to mirror back preferences held by those in charge, are “normal” while those of us who are different are expected to deal with our “disorder” or “deficit” by fixing ourselves.
 Yet, diversity is a bedrock of compassionate, innovative communities.
 All living beings on this planet demonstrate that biodiversity is essential for life to survive and flourish.
-Australian sociologist Judy Singer, who describes herself as one of the many women in her family somewhere on the autism spectrum, came up with the term neurodivergent — a word I think beautifully expresses that there are many different, necessary, and valid ways of being.
+Australian sociologist Judy Singer, who describes herself as one of the many women in her family somewhere on the autism spectrum, was first to call this neurodivergence — a term that beautifully acknowledges there are many different, necessary, and valid ways of being.

 Salif Mahamane explains it well in this 13 minute TED talk, a talk I adore but had to watch in increments because, well, attention span.

-Many evenings I look up from my spot on the couch where I’m reading, comforted by the music of snoring dogs around me, only to notice my husband on staring at the opposite wall.
-I immediately feel guilty, as if I’m ignoring him when he wants to talk or missing something that has upset him.
+Many evenings I look up from my spot on the couch where I’m reading, comforted by the music of snoring dogs around me, only to notice my husband staring at the opposite wall.
+I immediately feel guilty for ignoring him.
 So I put my book down and ask what he’s thinking.
 “Nothing,” he says, “just relaxing.”
 I’ve learned he means this and nothing more.
-Over the years I’ve wondered if he’s actually upset about something I said.
+Being me, I’ve wondered if he’s actually upset about something I said.
 Or if he’s sitting there in regret, wondering where he might be now if he’d just made a different choice?
 Or if he’s imagining something he plans to build or fix or do?
 Or if he effortlessly enters the Zen state I experience in briefs chunks when I meditate?
 What is he actually doing?
 I easily travel all sorts of mental loops rather than believe he’s really not thinking?
 Maybe he’s…. normal.
 I can’t imagine.